 Some Sorts Of Adult Content Allowed In The Us Are Prohibited

-It's important for visitors to the UK to remember that some sorts of adult content allowed in the US are prohibited in the UK.
+Visitors to the UK need to remember that some sorts of adult content allowed in the US are prohibited in the UK.
 While the United States as a fairly liberal view in terms of the concept of freedom of speech (and in creating all sorts of content), there are some categories of content - especially the more extreme stuff - that you should absolutely not have on your phone, laptop, or tablet when traveling in the UK.

-It is essential to understand the legal consequences associated with viewing or possessing these materials but the simple solution is to just wait till you get home for anything more sensational than you might find late night on HBO or Cinemax.
+It is essential to understand the legal consequences associated with viewing or possessing these materials, but the simple solution is to just wait till you get home for anything more sensational than you might find late at night on HBO or Cinemax.
 Violations can result in fines and even prison sentences if a person is found guilty.
+On the other hand, prostitution and escorts, including "Gentleman For Hire" services, are legal in the UK.

 Understand The Difference Between UK, Great Britain, and England